IWB for Refugees

 Click on the individual countries below to discover our research!

-In 2017 we produced a short film which will form part of the campaign package when we launch our Citizens' Initiative next year.
+In 2018 we produced a short film which hopes to shed a human and positive light on what it means to be a refugee in Europe.
 The video bears the title Refuge D’Amour and is set in the streets of Paris where a young woman rediscovers her sense of freedom and belonging after fleeing her home country of Syria.
 The production was a collaboration between IWB and 4ever Films and stars Marius Manole who is one of the most popular actors in Romania.
 Please enjoy!

 Let's Talk About Refugees